vijaygupta18/QnA-Session/README.md

 ## 🔒 Access Control System

-This application implements a three-tier access control system using URL parameters containing cryptographic hashes, generated based on the session ID and the session's password.
-This provides a secure way to grant different levels of access without exposing the password directly in the URL for non-admin users.
+This application implements a three-tier access control system using URL parameters containing cryptographic hashes, generated based on the session ID.
+These hashes provide a way to grant different levels of access by enabling or disabling client-side UI elements and functions.

 ### 1. 👀 Read-Only Access (Default)
 - **How to get it**: Accessing the session URL without any hash parameters (`?session=YOUR_SESSION_ID`).